susam/emfy/README.md

                      -
     ```

-    Of course, there was no need to type the closing parenthesis because
+    Of course, there was no need to type the closing parenthesis
-    it was already present but typing it out to skip over it is more
+    because it was already present but typing it out to skip over it
-    efficient than then moving over it with movement commands.
-This is,
+    is more efficient than moving over it with movement commands.
+This
-    in fact, a very nifty feature of Paredit.
-We can enter code with the
+    is, in fact, a very nifty feature of Paredit.
+We can enter code
-    same keystrokes as we would without Paredit.
+    with the same keystrokes as we would without Paredit.

  5. Now type <code>enter</code> to create a new line just before the
     last parenthesis.
 A newline is inserted like this: